indrekots/indrekots.github.io/_posts/articles/2020-01-06-running-spring-boot-apps-as-graalvm-native-images.md

 GraalVM native image allows us to *ahead-of-time* compile our JVM application into machine code.
 It statically analyzes application's bytecode, finds all classes and methods that are ever reachable and compiles them into a native executable.
-The output is a platform specific executable binary of your application.
+The output is a platform specific executable binary.

 For instance, let's build a native image from the following "Hello World" program.
 ```java